Alex3921/not-twitter-backend/README.md

 # Not Twitter App

-  This is an attempt to a twitter clone using Ruby on Rails API backend and a React-Redux frontend.
+  Built this twitter clone using Ruby on Rails API backend and a React-Redux frontend.

 ## Overview